Cuncolim: History

 It is a former village, now with a municipal council of its own, in the south Goa sub-district (taluka) of Salcette, India.
 It is part of the AVC (Assolna-Velim-Cuncolim) network of villages.

-There are twelve chardo(kshtriya)Vangodds (clans) of Ganvkars (landlords) in the village.
-Their names, in order of precedence, are as follows: Mhal, Shetcar, Naik, Mangro, Shet, Tombddo,Porob, Sidakalo, Lokakalo, Bandekar, Rounom and Becklo.
+There are twelve chardo (kshtriya) Vangodds (clans) of Ganvkars (landlords) in the city.
+Their names, in order of precedence, are as follows: Mhal, Shetcar, Naik, Mangro, Shet, Tombddo, Porob, Sidakalo, Lokakalo, Bandekar, Rounom and Becklo.

 Cuncolim was the site of the Cuncolim revolt in 1583.
 Those killed on the Christian side included five Jesuits who were later beatified as the "Martyrs of Cuncolim".

-The village of Cuncolim was the original site of the famous temple of Shree Shantadurga before almost all the villagers converted to Christianity and the temple was demolished.
-The few remaining Hindu families took the idol of Shree Shantadurga to Fatorpa where the new temple of Shree Shantadurga Cuncolikarin stands today.
+Cuncolim was the original site of the famous temple of Shantadurga before almost all the villagers converted to Christianity and the temple was demolished.
+The few remaining Hindu families took the idol of Shree Shantadurga to Fatorpa where the new temple of Shantadurga Cuncolikarin stands today.

 Demographics

 Cuncolim has population of 16,623 (7,924 males, 8,699 females) with 50.42% being Hindu, 37.58% Christian, and 11.82% Muslim as per reports released by India’s Population Census 2011.
 Other religious minorities are present in trace numbers.

 The village’s native Christian community consists of Goan Catholics originating from Kshatriya noblemen, known as Chardo, presently numbering 3000.

 Cuncolim also houses a Scheduled Tribe community of 738 and a Scheduled Caste population of 157 individuals as per Population Census 2011.